Jonathan Hartman, Emmy Nominated Composer for Film & Television

-Jonathan Hartman is a musical polymath, accomplished composer and saxophonist, drawing upon the traditions of film music, jazz, and 20th century minimalism to create compelling scores for film and television.
-Within a few short years in Hollywood he’s gained a reputation for his absolute commitment to communicating the heart of a story, using music at its most organic level to express the beautiful, the arcane and the profound.
+Jonathan Hartman is a musical polymath, an accomplished composer drawing upon the traditions of film music, jazz, synthesis and 20th century minimalism to create compelling scores for film and television.
+He’s gained a reputation for his absolute commitment to communicating the heart of character and story to musically express the beautiful, the arcane and the profound.

-Raised in Cleveland, Jonathan was exposed to Jazz at an early age.
-His grandfather was the head engraver at King Musical Instruments whose clientele included jazz legends Dizzy Gillespie and Charlie Parker, among others.
-Jonathan took up the alto saxophone and as a young prodigy began performing professionally at age 15.
-His early influences and mentors included jazz greats Joe Lovano, Clark Terry, and James Moody.
-As a young musician, Jonathan was also heavily influenced by the postmodern sounds of Stravinsky, Villa Lobos, and minimalists like Steve Reich.
+Jonathan began his musical journey in the Jazz world.
+His grandfather was the Master Engraver at King Musical Instruments whose artists included Dizzy Gillespie and Charlie Parker.
+A young saxophone prodigy, Jonathan began performing professionally at age 15.
+His mentors included jazz greats Joe Lovano, Clark Terry, and James Moody.
+Jonathan was heavily influenced as a young composer by the string writing & postmodern sensibilities of Igor Stravinsky and minimalist Steve Reich.